OctopusDeploy/docs/docs/deployment-process/variables/prompted-variables.md

 ## Defining a Prompted Variable {#Promptedvariables-Definingapromptedvariable}

-To make a variable a **prompted variable**, you need to enter the variable editor when you are creating or editing the variable.
+To make a variable a **prompted variable**, enter the variable editor when creating or editing the variable.
 On any of the variable fields, click **OPEN EDITOR**:

 ![Open Variable Editor](images/open-editor.png)